vlaaad/vlaaad.github.io/reveal.md

   {:fx/type rx/value-view
    :value (all-ns)}
   ```
 - `watch:all` and `watch:latest` actions are powered by `ref-watch-all-view` and `ref-watch-latest-view`.
-Additionally, there is `(observable ref fn)` utility function that allows seeing a ref through a transform — it is intended to be used with these functions, for example:
+Additionally, there is `(observable ref fn)` utility function that allows seeing a ref through a transform — it is intended to be used with these views, for example:
   ```clj
   {:fx/type rx/ref-watch-latest-view
    :ref (rx/observable my-int-atom (juxt dec identity inc))}